Career Criminal From Cliffside With Tattooed Message For Police Busted At Motel Off Route 46

 He's also known to area law enforcement thanks to a tattoo on his balding head that says “F*ck The Police.”

-A judge had released him only a day after that arrest, according to the records.
+A judge had released him only a day after that arrest, according to jail records.

 This time, South Hackensack Officer Kyle Skelley seized Weber after a warranted search of his room at the Travel Lodge Motel on Oct.
 30 turned up a half-ounce of cocaine and prescription medications, along with scales, empty capsules and other materials used to package drugs for sale, Detective Sgt.
 James Donatello said.